25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Execution Context

-A box, a container, or a wrapper which stores variables and in which a piece of code is evaluated and executed.
+A box, a container, or a wrapper which stores variables and in which a piece of code is evaluated and executed

 The default execution context is the _Global Execution Context_